elenime/Flixsterp1/README.md

 ## Notes

-Connectivity with the API and making sure the internet was working.
+Getting the api to actually show and linking movie reference

 ## License